rri/dinky/src/docs/UserGuide.md

 # Introduction

-[dinky.dev](https://dinky.dev) is a tool you may find useful for organizing your life.
-Its core concepts are simple, and built to take advantage of your *daily rhythms*, the natural ways in which any person acquires and manages information.
+[dinky.dev](https://dinky.dev) helps you organize your life.
+Its core concepts are simple, and built to take advantage of your *daily rhythms*, the natural ways in which someone acquires and manages information.
 Here's what you need to know:

 * Create [notes](https://dinky.dev/notes) to write down short blurbs of information (ideas, suggestions, meeting outcomes, action items).
 Notes make it easy to quickly collect *raw* information, to be synthesized later.
 * Create [tasks](https://dinky.dev/tasks) representing concrete actions you need to take.
 Each task ideally requires no more than 20 minutes to complete, and large tasks are broken down into smaller ones.